FransFaase/SymbolicTM/README.md

 of the sub expression to the left, '*' for a repetition zero or more times of the sub expression to the left, and '@' for an infinite repetition of the sub expression to the left. '(' and ')' can be used for grouping.
+Furthermore, '|' can be used to specify alternatives, where only one of the alternatives need to be matched.

 The program takes every pattern, applies one step of the Turing Machine to it, and verifies if the resulting pattern matches with one of the